CAPITAL IMPROVEMENT COMMITTEE

 An effective CIP helps to avoid undue tax increases at the local level.
 By planning ahead, the community can spread the burden of new capital expenditures over time.
 A surprise hike in taxes due to large capital expenditures can be avoided.
 A well-thought-out capital improvement project might be more attractive to a potential grant-funding source.

-The Town of Campton adopted a CIP at the 2016 Town meeting when voters authorized the Select Board to “…to appoint a capital improvement program committee to prepare and amend a recommended program of municipal capital improvement projects for a period of at least 6 years in accordance with RSA 674:5 through RSA 674:9”.
+The Town of Campton adopted a CIP at the 2016 Town Meeting when voters authorized the Select Board to “…to appoint a capital improvement program committee to prepare and amend a recommended program of municipal capital improvement projects for a period of at least 6 years in accordance with RSA 674:5 through RSA 674:9”.

 Currently, the Town of Campton defines a capital improvement as having a capital expenditure of ten thousand dollars ($10,000) or more and useful life of at least ten years.
 Examples of capital improvement projects include: